Rafii-Ayoub/reservation-de-salles/README.md

 # Room reservation
-Project realised to a client made with: php, html5 and css3 , this project is a web application that helps students and teachers to reserve the school infrastructure
+Project realised to a client ( astudent in ENSAM Casablanca) made with: php, html5 and css3 , this project is a web application that helps students and teachers to reserve the school infrastructure

 ### The first page is for authentification
 ![](images/result1.PNG)